GNU did that part on the end.

 I tried using debiasing algorithms with the old generator but it was not enough.

-Entropy is how random a piece of data is, basically how many random bits there are in on byte.
+Entropy is how random a piece of data is, basically how many random bits are in one byte.

 True randomness is 8.0 bits per byte.